Paavo Ruotsalainen: Revivalist movement

 Ruotsalainen became the leader of the revivalist movement called herännäisyys (Awakening) in Finland.
-He traveled around Finland to meet with other members of the movement, most notably the priests Jonas Lagus and Nils Gustav Malmberg in Ostrobothnia.
+He traveled around Finland to meet with other members of the movement, most notably pastors Jonas Lagus and Nils Gustav Malmberg in Ostrobothnia.

 It is estimated that he traveled 40,000 km altogether, most of it on foot.
 With the spreading of the movement, both church and state authorities became worried about it.
 In 1838-39 he was put on trial and fined, yet this could not stop the movement.